ArcaneEngineer/ECS-tutorials/part3.md

 ...This logic was included because we need a way to initially set up the `transform.x` positions of our tanks, and not of the bullets.
 However, this logic generalises across any component and any data member (field) of that component.
 Definitely a net win to add it to our code, then!

 Notice that both their function signature (arguments list) and content has changed (conditional blocks added).
-However, within each `else` block, the code is exactly the same as in [part 2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md)](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md).
+However, within each `else` block, the code is exactly the same as in [part 2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.js).

-The upshot is that if raw data is provided in the function call, we use it -- else we randomly generate data within acceptable ranges.
+The upshot?
+If raw data is provided in the function call, we use it -- else we randomly generate data within acceptable ranges.

 In future, I would like to abstract this logic so we don't need `if-else` blocks between every single `init*` concrete function (`initTransform`, `initMotion` etc.).
 But as there are only three of them at present, this suffices for now.
 (In OOP, this change could be made using either a base `class` / virtual method, or by the use of `interfaces` or `traits`.)